Instructions to Authors

 Regular charge - £1750/ $2800 / €2275

 List B Developing country charge* - £875 / $1400 / €1135

 List A Developing country charge* - £0 /$0 / €0

 *Visit our Developing Countries page for a list of qualifying countries

 Please note that these charges are in addition to any colour/page charges that may apply.

 Orders from the UK will be subject to the current UK VAT charge.
 For orders from the rest of the European Union, OUP will assume that the service is provided for business purposes.
 Please provide a VAT number for yourself or your institution, and ensure you account for your own local VAT correctly.

 Authors will receive a PDF proof of their article by email and it is essential that a current email address is supplied with all articles.
 Proofing instructions will accompany the PDF file but the proof should be checked immediately upon receipt and return as per covering instructions.
 Only essential corrections should be made at this stage.

-Authors will receive a free URL link to their published paper online, plus a printed copy of the issue in which their manuscript has been published.
+Authors will receive a free URL link to their published paper online.